 Do you ever find yourself overwhelmed by all the clutter and bits and bobs around your house?
 Not everyone’s home has endless storage space and massive closets, but there are ways around this.
 Today we will share with you some useful DIY storage tips for your home.
 These ideas will help you minimise the stress of excess items around your house while offering stylish and affordable solutions.Let’s get going.

-1. Use hanging storage
+1. Use hanging storage (pots, tools and bikes)

 2. Event shelters or gazebos for outdoor storage